Little Wyvis from Silverbridge

 Scenery

-The route could be extended over Tom na Caillich and a bound over heather (pathless) onwards to mighty Ben Wyvis, though this might end the day a fair distance from the start point and therefore require a walk back along the A835.
+The route could be extended over Tom na Caillich and then across pathless heather towards the much higher Ben Wyvis.
+Doing so, however, would likely end the day some distance from the starting point and require a return along the A835.

 Route map